salcedoe/MtMdocs/docs/matlabBasics/Strings.md

         0
 ```

-...
-The syntax above finds no matches because we didn't include the `,` in the character array at the end of the character array 'blue fish'.
+…The syntax above finds no matches because we didn't include the `,` in the character array at the end of the character array 'blue fish'.

 ---